List of products by brand KATO N-scale

 106-6212 381-1066212 759364

-106-6213 381-1066213 759368 not in stock
+106-6213 381-1066213 759368

 The Kato N Scale ready-to-run Gunderson MAXI-I 5-Unit Well Car is a multi-unit well car designed to carry two stacked intermodal shipping containers.
 While its base well is 40', it can accept larger containers such as 45', 48' and even 53' in the top position, making the car a versatile addition to a railroad's intermodal services.
 The MAXI-I car with its five shorter platforms has a greater capacity even though the individual wells are a smaller size.